-With an unusual blend of simple gift and formal training, DR. HELEN STEWART explores present and future potentialities for companies and individuals very quickly through an intuitive process she calls Seven Second Decision Making.
+With an unusual blend of simple gift and formal training, DR. HELEN STEWART explores present and future potentialities for companies and individuals with speed and depth through an intuitive process she calls Seven Second Decision Making.
 She doesn’t require spreadsheets, flow charts, or mounds of data to get right to work.
 In fact, the fewer “facts” she knows the better!
-A simple name will do nicely, and she is off and running, telling clients seemingly out of nowhere what the individual or company needs, without asking a bunch of questions first for informative clues that later get called “intuition.”
+A simple name will do nicely, and she is off and running, telling clients seemingly out of nowhere what the individual or company needs without asking a bunch of questions first for informative clues that later get called “intuition.”
 A typical consult is straightforward and to the point, covering an extraordinary range of subject matter.
 She does not waste her clients’ time.

 Helen’s non-traditional consulting actually followed a long and remarkably traditional academic career at universities in Massachusetts, California, and New Jersey.
 Outside the university she was a management consultant; radio personality; simultaneous interpreter in French on contract to the U.S. Department of State; rural sociologist with the United Nations Development Program; international Lecturer through the U.S. Information Service; and arbitrator/mediator for businesses and non-profit organizations.
 She is fluent in French and lived outside her native USA for about eight years.
 No wonder she is so good at interpreting information from so many domains!
 Helen has conducted seminars and lectures in France, Austria, Switzerland, Spain (Ibiza), and Aruba, as well as in the continental United States.
 She also taught for a travel program to Peru and lectured briefly in Trinidad, Guyana, and Surinam.
 In addition to many years as academic administrator and teaching faculty, her broad global experience is a key resource that supports her intuitive abilities.
 Now retired, she remains open to occasional requests for support.